Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 To remove patina off palladium jewelry mix mild dish soap with warm water, soak the jewelry for a few minutes, and gently scrub with a soft-bristled toothbrush.

 After cleaning, use a soft, lint-free cloth to dry and polish the jewelry.
-Some people add a few drops of ammonia to the soapy water for extra cleaning power, but use caution and ensure thorough rinsing as you don’t want ammonia to discolor your palladium jewelry.
+Some people add a few drops of ammonia to the soapy water for extra cleaning power.
+However, be cautious and ensure thorough rinsing as you don’t want ammonia to discolor your palladium jewelry.

 Note: palladium is a dense metal, so removing deep scratches or significant patina will require professional intervention.
 I suggest you try to remove patina from your palladium jewelry manually, and then go to professional jewelry if you fail.